simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - allows access to instances without having to grant them internet access
 - Carefully limit port access to reduce attack surface (if Bastion Host compromised)

-#### Systems Manager (SSM)
-- tool to manage all infra
-- integrates with CW dashboards to view data and detect issues
-- Can logically group resources
-- has RunCommand which allows centralised running of ops tasks (pre-defined commands) on resources
-    - stop/start/terminate/re-size ec2
-    - attach/detatch EBS volumes
-    - create snaps/ backup DynamoDB
-    - apply patches
-    - run an Ansible playbook
-    - run a shell script
-- can use it to manage on-prem instances

 ### Identify and remediate deployment issues
 - Potential EC2 Launch Issues
     - InstanceLimitExceeded error - too many instances in the region (soft limit is 20 instances per region, can request to get this raised)